rohitmhetre02/fullstack-food-delivery-system/README.md

 Publish Directory: The build output will be generated in the ./dist directory.
 Ensure this is set up correctly for deployment.

+# Payment Integration Instructions
+For testing the payment functionality in this system, you can use the following dummy Indian card number to successfully place an order:
+Card Number: 4000 0035 6000 0008

 # Project Description: FoodFlow
 FoodFlow is a full-stack food delivery application developed using the MERN stack (MongoDB, Express, React, Node.js).
 The platform allows users to order food, track their deliveries, and make payments securely using Indian card numbers.
 It provides a rich, dynamic user experience with features like menu exploration, filtering options, and adding quantities to the cart.